karrirasinmaki/blackpepperswing-www/_posts/2022-12-07-how-to-choose-shoes-for-swing-dancing.md

 ---
 layout: post
-subtitle: From 1900s to today
+subtitle: All you need to know
 title: How to Choose Shoes for Swing Dancing
 teaser: Everything you need to know when choosing shoes for swing dancing.
 Will old sneakers do?
 Leather vs rubbers soles, high heels or not?
 Answers to these and many